It is a known fact that our forefathers praised the quill as being mightier than the sword.

 Nowadays, quills, if at use at all, have their origins from the ordinary pigeon and the porcupine.
 The colonists on the other hand snapped their feathers from the heads of bald eagles.
 They had noticed how effective these feathers were against the blade, against the reaches of death itself.

 The Founders knew old Ben had floundered in his judgment when he suggested the turkey as the national bird – turkeys only fed the first pilgrims; they did not win wars.
-They had not sacrificed their plumage to a state of baldness.
+They had not sacrificed their plumage to states of baldness.
 How could Thanksgiving compare to Independence?
 Without the turkey, the country might not have started; but if the country had been lacking in its bald eagles, it would better not have started at all.
 Did not even the Teacher say that man does not live on bread alone, but on the Word?
 So let Ivan choose his bread.
 May we choose the Word.